Design

 Understanding and collating all the data to brief creative teams for food labeling projects can seem like an uphill task.

-If you've visited the FDA website, the feeling of going down the rabbit hole is not entirely untrue.
+If you've visited the FDA website, you’d recognize the feeling of going down a rabbit hole for sure.
 The vast amount of information on the website, with interlinking guides and articles, might be overwhelming and confusing.

 But, don't fear.

-For you, I read and untangled the data to list down the necessary food labeling guidelines and their criteria.
+For you, we read and untangled the data to list down the necessary food labeling guidelines and their criteria.

 The Role Of The U.S. Food And Drug Association